 About Sound Diplomacy:

 Sound Diplomacy is the global expert in developing long term and self sufficient music strategies.
 We have worked in over 40 countries and with over 100 clients, spanning public, private and third sectors, such as the Greater London Authority, Walton Family Foundation, Arup, the Cities of Vancouver, San Francisco, Cardiff, and the United Nations.

-We are excited to work with Indy Music Strategy Committee on Phase I of the Indianapolis Music Strategy, an economic development initiative focused on the city’s diverse and growing music industry.
+We are excited to work with Indy Music Strategy Committee on the Indianapolis Music Strategy, an economic development initiative focused on the city’s diverse and growing music industry.